photon-sdk/photon-lib/threat-model.md

 ### Flaws in the encryption algorithm

-If there is a security vulnerability in the ChaCha20-Poly1305 algorithm this could also lead to compromise of the wallet private key e.g. if the iCloud/GDrive account is compromised.
-Users should be notified in this case, but these types of vulnerabilities are generally out of scope for the threat model.
+If there is a security vulnerability in the ChaCha20-Poly1305 algorithm this could also lead to compromise of the wallet private key in the iCloud/GDrive account.
+Users should be notified in this case.